docker/docs/content/language/ruby/_index.md

 toc_max: 2
 ---

-The Ruby on Rails language-specific guide teaches you how to containerize a Ruby on Rails application using Docker.
+The Ruby language-specific guide teaches you how to containerize a Ruby on Rails application using Docker.
 In this guide, you’ll learn how to:

 * Containerize and run a Ruby on Rails application
 * Set up a local environment to develop a Ruby on Rails application using containers